pingcap/docs-cn/foreign-key.md

 Starting from v6.6.0, TiDB supports the foreign key feature, which allows cross-table referencing of related data, and foreign key constraints to maintain data consistency.

+> **Note:**
+>
+> The foreign key feature is usually used for providing integrity and consistency constraint checks for data in small or medium volumes.
+However, for large data volumes in a distributed database system, the use of foreign keys might lead to serious performance issues and could have unpredictable effects on the system.
+If you plan to use foreign keys, conduct thorough validation first and use them with caution.

 The foreign key is defined in the child table.
 The syntax is as follows:

 ```ebnf+diagram